 - Verification worksheet located on our forms page

-In addition to the documents listed above the Financial Aid Office may require a more detailed explanation of the students/family's income, investment value, or statement of monthly income vs. monthly household expenses.
+In addition to the documents listed above, the Financial Aid Office may require a more detailed explanation of the students/family's income, investment value, or statement of monthly income vs. monthly household expenses.
 If that is the case, the information required will be posted to the student’s WESS account under “Student Requirements” in the Financial Aid section or under the Eligibility tab on NEST.
 Failure to submit the requested documentation will delay disbursement of your financial aid.

 Students are advised to submit their documents within 30 days of notification.
 The verification process can take 7 to 8 weeks depending on the time of the year.